deviparikh/Confluence/index.md

 ## The Traits

 All in all, the pieces in this series have five traits:
-* Media: indicates whether the piece is an image or a short video
-  * 2 values: Static, Animated.
 * Palette: indicates which palette the colors are from
   * 39 values: Magritte, Birthday, Ethnic, Love, Activity, Cartoon, Neon, Surprise, Cotton-candy, Truth, Safe, Home, Wood, Mighty, Insomnia, Munch, Monet, Gold, Grown-up, Pop, Lichtenstein, Statement, Scheme, Meadow, Cake, Journal, Warhol, Gradient, Salient, Potential, Dali, Iconic, Gauguin, Icing, Deep, Authentic, Bright, Business, Gogh
 * Colorful: indicates how many colors a piece has